charlenetolentino/mattsnotes/401-main/reading401-13.md

 Questions:

-1. What does it mean that web sockets are bidirectional?
+1. Who does it mean that web sockets are bidirectional?
   - sending a reciving data from a socket

 1. Why is this useful?